 SIRS model parameters are informed by the SPI-M Reasonable Worst Case values R0=2.8 and doubling time=3.3 days, giving an infectious period of 8.57 days and recovery rate γ=1/8.57 days = 0.117 [National Commissioning Group, 2020].

 Transmission rates are allowed to vary over four phases (P1-P4) (Table S2).
 Prior to lockdown (P1) we assume fully homogenous contact between segments (Figure 1) at a slightly lowered beta due to common hygiene practises like hand-washing etc. that where in place before the lockdown.
-We assumed a reduction in Re to 1.7 pre-lockdown giving β=1.7* γ = 1.7*0.117 = 0.189, noting that this implies a force of infection from the r population three times higher than from v or s.
+We assumed a reduction in Re to 1.7 pre-lockdown giving β=1.7· γ (= 1.7·0.117) = 0.189, noting that this implies a force of infection from the r population three times higher than from v or s.
 During lockdown (P2) we assume lower values for all β’s but slightly lower for those concerning the v population to account for impact of shielding advice already in place, we assume during this phase that Re is reduced to 0.8 for those concerning the v population and 0.9 for others.
 Over a 12-week period after lockdown (P3) β’s vary linearly towards a final value either greater than (relaxation) or less than (protection) P2 values, after which (P4) they remain constant.
 Phase 3 corresponds to a gradual ramping up of protection for the vulnerable population and a gradual ramping down of restrictions on the non-vulnerable population.
 See SM for full details on values for β’s used.

-Initial conditions were chosen to give a cumulative fraction exposed, R(t) = 0.06 at t=78 days, consistent with emerging serological data [ref], however as these data are only just emerging we do explore uncertainty in these values.
+Initial conditions were chosen to give a cumulative fraction exposed, R(t) = 0.06 at t=78 days (one week after start of lockdown), consistent with emerging serological data [ref], however as these data are only just emerging we do explore uncertainty in these values.
 Key outputs were the height of the second peak in prevalence of infection and the cumulative incidence of infection one year after lockdown.

 We also estimated the distribution of the burden of severe cases for v versus s and r populations for the 20-20-60 and the 2-2-96 models.